vladcc/lex-build/lex-build/readme_lex-c.txt

 3. Callbacks for each specified function action from the lexer's input description.
-E.g. if you want to read an identifier when the lexer encounters a letter, the user provides a pointer to a function which uses lex_read_ch(), lex_peek_ch(), lex_save*(), etc. to save all consecutive letters in the lexer write buffer.
+E.g. if you want to read an identifier when the lexer encounters a letter, the user provides a function which uses lex_read_ch(), lex_peek_ch(), lex_save*(), etc. to save all consecutive letters in the lexer write buffer.

-4. A callback which gets called when the lexer encounters an unknown character.
+4. A function which gets called when the lexer encounters an unknown character.

+All functions which have to be provided by the user have a 'lex_usr_' prefix.

 The actual lexing revolves around two functions: lex_next(), which returns the next token from the input, and